na-na-hi/renget/archive/how2playba.md

 # /bag/ Newfag guide
 No, it is not too late to play the game.
 The best time to start is now.
 Not just a reroll guide.
 Scroll to the bottom for my last edit date.
-This is still relevant and not outdated.
+This guide is still relevant and not outdated.

 [TOC]